radian-software/utunes/README.md

 * `_disc`: disc number, used in filesystem paths.

-In the `list` and `update` commands of the backend command-line interface, song objects appear to have additional `.`-prefixed fields which do not appear in `utunes.json`.
+In the `list` and `update` commands of the backend command-line interface, song objects appear to have additional `_`-prefixed fields which do not appear in `utunes.json`.
 These *virtual fields* are as
 follows: